DCMLab/standards/docs/source/workflow/workflow.rst

   Other examples for meaningful commit messages could be ``"annotated the entire movement"`` or ``"fixed syntax error in m.
 17"``.
 Please include measure numbers whenever applicable.

-.. _syntax_errors:

 Push your commits to GitHub and check if syntactical errors are detected.
   ::

     git push

-  .. note:: At the first time you will be asked to connect your new local branch to GitHub using the command
+  .. note:: At first (unless you have activated ``push.autoSetupRemote``, see :ref:`configuring_git`)
-     ``git push --set-upstream origin op01n01a`` or whatever the name of the new branch is.
+     you will be asked to connect your new local branch to GitHub using the command ``git push --set-upstream origin op01n01a`` or whatever the name of the new branch is.

   Everytime you push your commits to GitHub, the scores you've modified will be checked automatically and you can see